 HowToBeADad.com – If you were looking for a website telling you how to be a dad… you didn’t find it.
-Charlie & Andy aren’t experts in “dadology.”
-They aren’t even sure such a thing exists.
-They’re just here to tell you that being a parent sometimes means experiencing things without an authority, letting love and humor get you through.
-For those other times, they recommend a sturdy helmet.
-One of the best parenting websites for dads or moms.
+Andy isn’t an expert in “dadology.”
+He isn’t even sure such a thing exists.
+He’s just here to tell you that being a parent sometimes means experiencing things without an authority, letting love and humor get you through.
+For those other times, he recommends a sturdy helmet.
+How To Be A Dad of the best parenting websites for dads and moms.

 8 Bit Dad — 8BitDad is a site for all lovers of the old school.
 We share parenthood news stories, science, studies, opinions, lists and videos from around the internet.

 ByClintEdwards.com – Clint Edwards admits he doesn’t have a clue when it comes to being a father.
 He seems to be doing a pretty solid job.
 When he’s not saying insane things to his kid, Clint Edwards’s work has been featured on Good Morning America, The New York Times, The Washington Post and The Huffington Post.